Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Januari 2026 20.35.40 UTC
+- WIB: Sabtu, 3 Januari 2026 21.28.33 UTC
-- WITA: Sabtu, 3 Januari 2026 21.35.40 UTC
+- WITA: Sabtu, 3 Januari 2026 22.28.33 UTC
-- WIT: Sabtu, 3 Januari 2026 22.35.40 UTC
+- WIT: Sabtu, 3 Januari 2026 23.28.33 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship